 - Extremities that are cold to the touch

 Sepsis is a medical emergency.
 Without appropriate medical care, the patient is at high risk of organ failure and death.
 Systemic, intravenous antibiotics are the best way to treat a sepsis infection.

 How to Prevent Sepsis

 The best way to prevent sepsis in a patient is to prevent bedsores from occurring in the first place.
 This requires the utmost attention from the caregiver and nursing home attendants, as well as the medical professionals who work in a nursing home facility.
 Everyone involved in a patient’s care must deliver quality care and assure frequent movement of immobilized patients.
-If not, the patient can hire a West Virginia nursing home abuse lawyer and seek damages for his or her injuries.
+If not, the patient can hire a Charleston nursing home abuse lawyer and seek damages for his or her injuries.